qorix-group/score/docs/platform_management_plan/quality_management.rst

 The main quality related project roles are the Quality Manager :need:`PROCESS_rl__quality_manager` and the Technical Lead :need:`PROCESS_rl__technical_lead`.
 These also have to have the (Eclipse) committer role.
-As defined in `Committer Training <https://www.eclipse.org/projects/training/>`_ the committers are elected in a meritrocratic manner, meaning those have to show their skills and understanding of the project processes in several previous pull requests.
+As defined in `Committer Training <https://www.eclipse.org/projects/training/>`_ the committers are elected in a meritocratic manner, meaning those have to show their skills and understanding of the project processes in several previous pull requests.

 As each project can adopt additional criteria for the committers election, S-CORE defines that each committer has to prove